 The Raiffeisen Group further faces the risk of loss due to its employees' lack of knowledge, employee error, including clerical or record keeping errors, wilful or negligent violation of laws, rules, regulations and internal policies and procedures or other misconduct.
 Misconduct by employees occurs in the financial services industry and could involve, among other things, improper use or disclosure of confidential information, violation of laws and regulations concerning financial abuse, including insider trading, money laundering, embezzlement and fraud, any of which could result in regulatory sanctions and fines as well as serious reputational and financial harm.
 Misconduct by employees, including violation of the internal risk management or other policies and procedures of the Raiffeisen Group, could also include binding the Raiffeisen Group to transactions that exceed authorised limits or present unacceptable risks, or hiding unauthorised or unsuccessful activities, which, in either case, may result in unknown and unmanaged risks and losses.
 It is not always possible to deter employee misconduct and the precautions the Raiffeisen Group takes to detect such activity may not be effective.
 Given the Raiffeisen Group's high volume of transactions, errors may be repeated or compounded before they are discovered and rectified.
 In addition, a number of banking transactions are not fully automated, which may further increase the risk that human error or employee tampering will result in losses that may be difficult to detect quickly or at all.
-The direct and indirect costs of employee misconduct and reputational harm and cost could be substantial.
+The direct and indirect costs of employee misconduct and reputational harm could be substantial.
+This could have a material adverse effect on the Issuer's business, results of operations, financial condition, liquidity, capital base, prospects or reputation.